MicrosoftDocs/dynamics365smb-docs/business-central/ui-copy-paste.md

 Yes.
 Whether you are copying from [!INCLUDE[d365fin](includes/d365fin_md.md)], from Excel, or from some other table source, the rows that you paste must have the exact matching columns - no more no less.

 ## Why do I get errors when pasting rows
 When pasting into [!INCLUDE[d365fin](includes/d365fin_md.md)], each row is checked to make sure that values in each column are valid.
 If a column contains a value that is not valid, the pasting is stopped, and an error message is displayed.
-To avoid this, make sure that the columns have valid values before you paste them. ix the error and continue to paste in lines.
+To avoid this, make sure that the columns have valid values before you paste them.

 ## See also